jnozzi/cocoadev.com/markdown/ApplyingStylesToWebView.md

-Is there an easy way to apply a CSS style to a page in a General/WebView?
+Is there an easy way to apply a CSS style to a page in a WebView?

 Thanks.